Why JCWS Is Different

 The first hydraulic pump drives water through the RO membrane at much higher pressure than standard municipal line pressure.
 Municipal water pressure is often in the 40–80 psi range.
 That's not enough for high performance RO.

-This means you're wasting far less water, and the membrane is working much less hard.
+Running high pressure on big membranes means you're wasting far less water and the membrane is working much less hard.

-Downstream, the design intent is a near-blank permeate so *what you taste in the cup is the coffee, not the city water hiding under it.
+The design intent is to create near-blank permeate.
+That way what you taste in the cup is the coffee, not the distortions of city water.

 3. Precise Control